-Appendix Z: Overload Teaching in Professional Masters Programs
+Appendix M: Overload Teaching in Professional Programs

-Notwithstanding other restrictions on overload teaching, members who agree to teach a course in a new Professional Masters program or in an existing program as listed below, in addition to their regular teaching load, may receive an overload teaching stipend or credit for the course as described at VIII.6.3.
+Notwithstanding other restrictions on overload teaching, members who agree to teach a course in a new Professional Graduate program or in an existing program as listed below, in addition to their regular teaching load, may have graduate level courses included in their teaching allocation as part of the departmental staffing plan, or may receive an overload teaching stipend or credit for the course as described at VIII.6.3.
+Members shall not be required by the University to teach a professional graduate program course on overload.

-List of Professional Masters Programs:
+List of Professional Graduate Programs as of ratification of this agreement: